DanielSincere/SPX/README.md

 I recommend using the old style of Swift targets, an executable target and a regular target for each script.
 I recommend the executable target depends only on the regular target.
 And the regular target is free to depend on external dependencies.
 Otherwise, in my experience, the package will fail to build about 50% of the time, even with Swift 5.7 on macOS 12 with Xcode 14.

+## iOS template

+    swish -i ios

+This will create a Swish directory with a script to generate an app icon from an SVG (`swish appicon`) and a script to push to the App Store (`swish appstore`).
+Read more about it at [templates/ios/Swish/README.md](templates/ios/Swish/README.md)

 ## Demos

 There is an example project in the `demos` folder